 This technique uses a tufting gun that speeds up the rug-making process.
 This makes it easier to create hand-tufted rugs than other handmade or slow-moving techniques.
 On the other hand, manufacturers can quickly produce the highest quality hand-tufted rugs compared to other handmade methods.

 This technology was developed as an alternative to hand rugs which greatly accelerates the production of rugs.
 First, the design is stencilled into a piece of canvas that is tightly stretched across a frame.
 Then, using a tufting gun, the thread is sent across the canvas into a ‘V’ shape.
 Once the tufting is done, the rug is removed from the frame and glued to the back to hide the tufting end.
-They are cheaper than their hand-tied cousins due to less labour and skill requirements and are also less durable.
+They are cheaper than their hand-tied cousins due to less labour and skill requirements.

 In modern times, machine making has spread throughout the industry and is perhaps the most accessible of the rug-making techniques.
 Machines capable of weaving, weaving, hooks and tufting can produce handmade mattresses in a short period of time.